denten-books/plain-text/4-format.md

 violence it does not stand for anything.
 It is an arrangement, a rearrangement, of matter.

 Formatting as something that structures experience.
+Formatting is what *relates* content to matter.

 Empty of content, arrangement